GuardianofIntegrity/Powershell-System-Inventory/README.md

 - Optional parameter `-IncludeDisks` adds disk usage info.
 - Supports pipeline usage.

+**Importance of script**: With this script being a function, it will allow automation, intergration with other scripts, and scalability.
 ## How to Run

 Open PowerShell in the folder where these scripts are located and run: